-Engaging in successful conversations can be very challenging for our kiddos with special needs.
+Engaging in successful conversations is an important social skill that can be very challenging for our kiddos with special needs.

-Probably the biggest reason that conversations are challenging for our students, is because, like so many things, there are actually many skills involved.
-Conversation may be one word, but the skills involved in executing it, are numerous and complex.
+Probably the biggest reason that basic and friendly conversations are challenging for children's development of communication skills, is because, like so many things, there are actually many language skills involved Conversation may be one word, but the skills involved in executing it, are numerous and complex.

 Conversations involve complex social skills such as, Perspective Taking and Self-Regulation, which are often difficult for students with special needs.

-Here are my Top 10 picks for the most important skills needed to be taught to special education students, to help them engage in better conversations with their peers:
+Here are my Top 10 picks for the most important skills needed to be taught to special education students, to help them implement effective ways to engage in better conversations with their peers:

 1. Physical Proximity

-We all know how important it is to teach and support social skills.
-Year after year I see more and more children struggling to engage in even very basic social skills.
+We all know how important it is to teach and support social pragmatic skills.
+Year after year I see more and more children struggling to engage in even very basic social interactions and social situations throughout the school day.
+This post provides 5 basic social skills activities you can use with your students.

-Here are the 5 basic social skills that I like to teach in the kindergarten classrooms that I service:
+Here are the 5 basic social skills that I like to teach in the kindergarten classrooms that promote strong social skills:

 Taking Turns

-Below are some creative ideas for how to teach these important social skills in your day-to-day teaching.
-I hope you find some helpful ideas that you can quickly and easily add to your routine.
+Below are some great social skills activities, tools, and ideas for how to teach these important social pragmatics in your day-to-day teaching and lesson plans.
+I hope you find some helpful ideas that you can quickly and easily add throughout the school...

 Do you have students who get really upset when they make even the smallest mistake?